mozilla/kitsune/docs/search-v2.md

 The synonym files need to be put in a bundle and uploaded to the Elastic Cloud.

-`cd` into the `elasticsearch` directory, and run the `create_bundle.sh` script to create a zip file with the appropriate directory structure.
+Run the `bin/create_elastic_bundle.sh` script to create a zip file with the appropriate directory structure.
 (You'll need to have `zip` installed for this command to work.)

 Then,